 Encourage a Higher Level of Employee Engagement

 A strong level of employee engagement is critical to building the right organizational culture.
-If your team isn’t engaged and actively involved in helping you achieve your goals your culture will suffer as a result.
+If your team isn’t engaged and actively involved in helping you achieve your goals, your culture will suffer as a result.

-According to leadership development experts Dr. Brad Shuck and Maryanne Honeycutt-Elliott, “higher levels of engagement come from employees who work for a compassionate leader—one who is authentic, present, has a sense of dignity, holds others accountable, leads with integrity and shows empathy.”
+According to leadership development experts Dr. Brad Shuck and Maryanne Honeycutt-Elliott, “higher levels of engagement come from employees who work for a compassionate leader—one who is authentic, present, has a sense of dignity, holds others accountable, leads with integrity, and shows empathy.”

 By running your organization in an ethical and compassionate way you’ll find your engagement levels will always remain high.
 And engaged employees who are passionate about your organization will help contribute to a strong culture that benefits your entire team.

-Find Freelancers Who Share Your Values
+Find Freelancers Who Align with Your Organizational Culture

-Work for Impact can help you find skilled freelancers who share your values.
+Work for Impact can help you find skilled freelancers who share your values and fit your business culture.
 Our platform connects impactful organizations with talented individuals who believe in working for the greater good.
-Click here to sign up and join a community committed to a new way of working.